 - In a large bowl, combine turkey, rice, green chiles, corn, beans, tomatoes, cheeses, garlic, onion and chili powder (remaining 1/2 tsp), salt and pepper, to taste.

 - Fill each each bell pepper to the top.
 Place peppers on prepared baking dish and bake until the peppers are tender and the filling is heated through, about 25-30 minutes.

 - Serve immediately and ENJOY!

-Speaking of cycle class, check out this awesome St. Patrick’s Day playlist I made!
-Looking for something a little different with some St. Patty’s Day spirit!
+Speaking of cycle class, above is an awesome St. Patrick’s Day playlist I made!
+Looking for something a little different with some St. Patty’s Day spirit?
 Try some of these songs!